-The mother of a Mexican man who died after U.S. border authorities shot him several times with a stun gun in San Diego was in the nation's capital to demand answers in an investigation that has lasted nearly two years.
+The mother of a Mexican man who died after U.S. border authorities shot him several times with a stun gun in San Diego began a visit to the nation's capital Wednesday to demand answers in an investigation that has lasted nearly two years.

-Luz Rojas' two-day visit began Wednesday and follows the release of a video that appears to show 42-year-old Antastasio Hernandez being shot while lying on the ground, surrounded by about a dozen agents May 28, 2010.
+Luz Rojas' two-day visit follows the release of a video that appears to show 42-year-old Antastasio Hernandez being shot while lying on the ground, surrounded by about a dozen agents May 28, 2010.

 "We're going on two years now and we haven't had any response," said Rojas, who can't bear to watch the video herself because it is too painful.

 Rojas, 60, and several federal lawmakers planned to deliver a petition with 32,000 signatures to U.S. Justice Department headquarters demanding answers about Hernandez's death and several others they link to Border Patrol agents.